 Larry returned to physical therapy after recovering from the instrumentation removal surgery.
 That's when his physical therapist insisted that it was still his SI joint that was causing the pain.
 He was then fitted with an SI belt to wear.
 The belt helped, but the pain was always there.

 After 2007, Larry had no other surgeries until 2012.
 That's when he found out about the iFuse Implant System and contacted the nurse consultant at SI-Bone for more information.
-The nurse sent Larry three of the nearest surgeons who were trained in the iFuse procedure and soon Larry followed up with an appointment.
-The surgeon ordered a scan of Larry's left SI joint and recommended replacing the screws with the iFuse device.
+The nurse sent Larry three of the nearest surgeons who were trained in the iFuse procedure and soon Larry followed up with Dr. Kovalsky with an appointment.
+Dr. Kovalsky ordered a scan of Larry's left SI joint and recommended replacing the screws with the iFuse device.

 Today, Larry is active and is enjoying his retirement.
 He has started to fish again, something he thoroughly enjoyed, and Larry's getting back to doing the simple things like helping do things around the house.
 Larry states, "I want to do my part and help others understand so they can learn from my experience".